mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 monitoring the state of all available `Connections <#connection>`_.
 This background thread SHOULD

--  Populate `Connections <#connection>`_ to ensure that the pool always satisfies **minPoolSize**
+-  Populate `Connections <#connection>`_ to ensure that the pool always satisfies minPoolSize
-    - The background thread SHOULD just go back to sleep instead of waiting for pendingConnectionCount to become less than maxConnecting when satisfying minPoolSize.
 -  Remove and close perished available `Connections <#connection>`_.

-Conceptually, the aforementioned activities are organized into sequential Background Thread Runs of unspecified finite duration.
+Conceptually, the aforementioned activities are organized into sequential Background Thread Runs of unspecified duration.
-Each Run MUST do as much work as possible, for example
+A Run MUST do as much work as readily available and then end instead of waiting for more work.

--  if at the beginning of a Run a Connection Pool needed three more Connections to satisfy minPoolSize, then the Run MUST try to populate the Connection Pool with three more connections instead of populating it with only one and ending, unless it encounters a situation preventing it from continuing;
--  if at the beginning of a Run a Connection Pool had three perished available connections, the Run MUST try to close all of them instead of closing only one and ending.
+For example, instead of waiting for pendingConnectionCount to become less than maxConnecting when satisfying minPoolSize, a Run MUST either proceed with the rest of its duties, e.g., closing available perished connections, or end.

-The first Run MUST start as soon after a Connection Pool becomes `ready <#marking-a-connection-pool-as-ready>`__ as practically possible.
+Marking a pool as `ready <#marking-a-connection-pool-as-ready>`__ MUST start a new Run as soon as possible.
-Neither the minimum delay between Runs (the minimum interval between the end of a Run and the beginning of the next Run) nor the desired period of Runs (the desired interval between the beginning of a Run and the beginning of the next Run) is specified.
 The
 `Test Format and Runner Specification <https://github.com/mongodb/specifications/tree/master/source/connection-monitoring-and-pooling/tests>`__ may change the specified restrictions or introduce new ones to facilitate testing.